akauppi/firebase-jest-testing/README.md

 See [Writing tests](Writing%20tests.md) for what then.

->Note: Though Jest is in the name, you *can* use the `db` and `fns` tools in any testing framework.
+>Note: Though Jest is in the name, you *can* use the `db` and `fns` tools in any testing framework, but you'd have to dig the necessary bits out and apply to your project.
+>
->`eventually` is Jest specific, only because the framework lacks that feature (maybe we should split the node module to two, separate ones - but not yet).
+>`eventually` is Jest specific, only because the framework lacks that feature.

 ## References